revk/ESP32-Faikin/PCB/README.md

 # PCB designs

-The `Faikin` directory has the current working design. `Faikin` is the current shipping board.
 The design is in [KiCad](https://www.kicad.org) and has production files for JLCPCB.
 The boards are available on [Amazon](https://www.amazon.co.uk/dp/B0C2ZYXNYQ).

 The `PCBCase` directory is a tool for making 3D cases from the PCBs files, these are usually kept up to date as an `.stl` file in the `Faikin` directory.
 The `Makefile` simply runs this tool.